thoth-station/adviser/docs/source/sieves.rst

     <thoth.adviser.exceptions.EagerStopPipeline>` will cause stopping the whole
     resolver run and causing resolver to return products computed so far

-* Removing a library from a stack even though it is stated as a dependency by raising :class:`SkipPackage <thoth.adviser.exceptions.SkipPackage>`
+* Removing a library from a stack even though it is stated as a dependency (directly or transitively) by raising :class:`SkipPackage
+  <thoth.adviser.exceptions.SkipPackage>`

 .. note::